 Getting young people to actively participate in civic actions and in the political arena is one of the most important areas of social inclusion.
-Digital tools offer new opportunities for participation for marginalised youth through the use of various digital instruments, such as: decision-making tools, online petitions, online voting, social media - as an environment for (self)mobilising and co-ordinating youth communities and e-government public services that offer more transparency to public decisions and facilitate communication with young citizens.
+Digital tools offer new opportunities for participation for marginalised youth through the use of various digital instruments, such as: decision-making tools, online petitions, online voting, social media - as an environment for (self)mobilising and coordinating youth communities and e-government public services that offer more transparency to public decisions and facilitate the communication with the young citizens.